Keschtnweg Kastanienweg Ritten Schilder

 Chestnut Trails

-In autumn, the forests are full of sweet chestnuts: There are some paths which are lined by particularly many chestnut trees
+In autumn, the forests are full of ripe chestnuts: In South Tyrol, there are paths lined with an especially large number of chestnut trees

 Suggest an edit/correction